FM-Pool/fmpooljs/readme.md

 The `data-hide-selector`can be used to directly hide hide the parent HTML tags for example, when the script is included via `help text` in Planon.

+Documentation of function can be found in the [docs folder](/docs/README.md).

 ## Development

 Available versions are release at [jsdelivr](https://www.jsdelivr.com/package/gh/FM-Pool/fmpooljs?tab=files&version=stable).